dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 ### IIS/IIS Express support

-Windows Server 2012 or later and Windows 8 or later with IIS/IIS Express 8 or later has support for the WebSocket protocol.
+Windows Server 2012 or later and Windows 8 or later with IIS/IIS Express 8 or later has support for the WebSocket protocol, but not for WebSockets over HTTP/2.

 > [!NOTE]
 > WebSockets are always enabled when using IIS Express.